jayrcausal/Essential3CRL/README.md

-# On Improving ContextualBandit With Sensitivity Value Design
+# On Improving ContextualBandit Performance With Sensitivity Value Design
 ## *Description*:

 -This work is to follow the most recent development of **contextual bandit** and expand the design perspective of **counterfactual system** and seek a possible workaround such as